TheOberlinGrape/HugoSite/content/post/arts-culture/season-of-love-2018-02.md

 time: 4:52pm
 tags: []
 issueid: 2018-02
-draft: true
+draft: "false"
-featured: false
+featured: "false"
 # weight: 1
-section: "Bad Habits"
+section: "Arts&Culture"
-sectionid: "bad-habits"
+sectionid: "arts-culture"
 header: "Article 2: Too Many Articles?"
 subheader: "The subheader, highlighting some tagline of the article"
-header_image: "test-image.png"
+header_image: "test-photo.png"
 img_info: "This is a test description for the header info."
 contributor: nnobody
 ---